pnathan/checker/README.md

 instance, I have experience with a particular library that does not allow LET forms in its test forms.
 This isn't reasonable.

 checker is a library for simple and reasonable people.
+It's license is LLGPL.

-Its API isn't finalized, but should be roughly stable.
+checker's API is semantically versioned.

 API
 ===

-#:check
+**:check**

 `check` is the core operation of `checker`.
 Check simply verifies the truthiness & non-condition-throwing-ness of its `test-form`.
 It has